khairinahusny/khairinahusny/README.md

 :mortar_board: I'm a computer science graduate from University of Malaya (majored in Artificial Intelligence :sparkles:)

 :seedling: Was an AI apprentice at Skymind AI Berhad for 6 months.
-Striving to be a Deep Learning Engineer soon!:muscle:

 I’m currently working on real-time OCR projects and other deep learning stuffs! :satisfied: